signalogic/SigSRF_SDK/README.md

 <a name="Reproducibility"></a>
 ### Reproducibility

-The [mediaMin reference app](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) includes a timestamp matching option that relies on [Analytics Mode](#user-content-analyticsmode), with no references to wall clocks, to generate bit-exact repeatable RTP audio and wav output, independent of other parameters (such as accelerated processing mode).
+The [mediaMin reference app](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) includes a timestamp matching option that relies on [Analytics Mode](#user-content-analyticsmode), with no references to wall clocks, to generate bit-exact repeatable RTP audio, wav output, and video bitstream, independent of other parameters (such as accelerated processing mode).
 This can be useful for call recording applications.
 The [reproducibility section](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-reproducibility) on the mediaMin page has a detailed discussion of this option.

 <a name="SoftwareArchitectureDiagram"></a>
 ## SigSRF Software and I/O Architecture Diagram